AnonymousUser0407/GECCO2022CMP/README.md

 # Experimental Results of OMC_SOMA
-This repository present the detailed experimental results of the competition entry OMC_SOMA in GECCO 2022 competition on [Real Parameter Single Objective Bound Constrained Optimization](https://www3.ntu.edu.sg/home/epnsugan/index_files/CEC2022/CEC2022.htm).
+This repository presents the detailed experimental results of the competition entry OMC_SOMA in the GECCO 2022 competition on [Real Parameter Single Objective Bound Constrained Optimization](https://www3.ntu.edu.sg/home/epnsugan/index_files/CEC2022/CEC2022.htm).

+Since there is still space to improve the accuracy in the future, we'll keep updating these results during this month.

 ### 1. Time Complexicity